EBISPOT/OLS/README.md

 # OLS
 Ontology Lookup Service from SPOT at EBI.

-* OLS is currently live in beta at the EBI here http://www.ebi.ac.uk/ols/beta
+* OLS is currently live at the EBI here http://www.ebi.ac.uk/ols/beta
-* A REST API for OLS is described here http://www.ebi.ac.uk/ols/beta/docs/api
+* A REST API for OLS is described here http://www.ebi.ac.uk/ols/docs/api
-* Instruction on how to build a local OLS installation are here http://www.ebi.ac.uk/ols/beta/docs/installation-guide
+* Instruction on how to build a local OLS installation are here http://www.ebi.ac.uk/ols/docs/installation-guide
-* Further OLS documentation can be found here http://www.ebi.ac.uk/ols/beta/docs
+* Further OLS documentation can be found here http://www.ebi.ac.uk/ols/docs

 ## Overview